 YOU PAYS YOUR MONEY AND YOU TAKES YOUR CHANCE

 This sounds a lot like the Connecticut rule, except that the owners could mess a little with the trunk, as long as it does not make a mess of things on the other side.
-What is really interesting is that the case focuses on each owner’s obligation to not the tree become dangerous to the other.
+What is really interesting is that the case focuses on each owner’s obligation to not let the tree become dangerous to the other.
 That’s an aspect of boundary tree ownership we haven’t contemplated before.

 Just maybe Georgia has something here.
 We would be more amenable if it could be described without employing the term “severalty.”

-But what does this suggest if you’re in one of states that is not Connecticut, Minnesota, Georgia, Illinois or Colorado?
+But what does this suggest if you’re in one of the states that is not Connecticut, Minnesota, Georgia, Illinois or Colorado?
 Well, in that case, you pays your money and you takes your chance.

 Willis v.
 Maloof, 184 Ga.App.
 349 (Ga.App.
 1987).
 Mike Maloof was severely injured when a tree fell on him.
 Throughout the over thirty years he and defendant Bill Willis had lived as next-door neighbors, Mike had always assumed the tree belonged to Bill.
 It turned out that Mike was wrong: the tree actually grew on the boundary between their properties.
-Mike claimed the tree was diseased and that Bill should be liable in negligence for failure to remove or remedy the hazard created by the tree.
+Mike claimed the tree was diseased and that Bill should be liable for negligently failing to remove or remedy the hazard created by the tree.
 The jury could not reach a verdict, and the trial court denied Bill a directed verdict.

 Held: Adjoining landowners of a boundary tree do not own the tree as tenants in common, but instead, each owner holds an interest “in severalty” on the part of the tree which rests on his or her side of the line, with an easement of support from the other.
 Thus, the Court said, Bill is entitled to a directed verdict in his favor, and owes Mike nothing.

-The Court admitted that the issue of ownership and control over a boundary tree was one that had never been decided Georgia.
+The Court admitted that the issue of ownership and control over a boundary tree was one that had never been decided in Georgia.
 The Court analogized the issue to the rule applicable to party walls.
 By owning the part of the tree on his or her property, each of the landowners “has an interest in that tree, a property in it, equal in the first instance to, or perhaps rather identical with, the part which is upon his land; and in the next place embracing the right to demand that the owner of the other portion shall so use his part as not unreasonably to injure or destroy the whole.”